 What are ocarinas capable of?

-To understand what ocarinas are capable of, it is important to take the right point of view.
+To understand what ocarinas are capable of, it is essential to take the right point of view.
 The ocarina is a limited instrument which works brilliantly in some situations.
-All instruments have their strengths and weaknesses, and much of the skill involved in creating a musical performance is knowing the situations where a given instrument can hold its own.
+However, all instruments have their strengths and weaknesses, and much of the skill involved in creating a musical performance is knowing the situations where a given instrument can hold its own.

-Ocarinas can play quite a wide range of music, from lyrical song melodies to more upbeat music like Scottish dance tunes.
-Their musical function is similar to the tin whistle, Scottish smallpipe, and cornemuse du Centre.
+Ocarinas can play a wide range of music, from lyrical melodies to more upbeat tunes like Scottish dance music.
+Their musical function is similar to the tin whistle, Scottish smallpipe, and cornemuse du centre.
 But it is worth noting that how ocarinas feel to play is quite different to other wind instruments.

 Ocarinas have been played in a wide range of scenarios, including:

-The ocarina is an instrument that demands a creative approach from players, as it does not have an established role in any genre of music as of writing.
+The ocarina is an instrument that demands a creative approach from players, as it does not have an established role in any genre of music at the time of writing.
 Ocarinas are primarily lead melody instruments, as their tone is very prominent.
 They work well for playing interludes in a song, but I would not advise playing over a singer.

-I have played with guitar accompaniment and solo, and have found ocarinas very effective as a lead instrument in live performances.
+I have played solo as well as with guitar accompaniment and have found ocarinas very effective as a lead instrument in live performances.
 The pure tone always rises to the top of a mix and easily cuts through a raucous crowd.
 They have proven very effective at getting people's attention and often silenced the audience at open mics.

 Technical capabilities